ryanlsmith142/service-dog-registry/readme.md

 Access Local Mongo Shell: Open a terminal and run this command - mongo "mongodb://localhost:27017/servicedogregistry"

-How to show all processes running: Open a terminal and run this command - ps aux | grep node
+How to show all processes running: Open a terminal and run this command - sudo lsof -i :<Insert port number here>

 How to kill processes running: Open a terminal and run this command - kill -9 <Insert PID here>

-MONGO COMMANDS:
+### MONGO COMMANDS:

 Access Local Mongo Shell: Open a terminal and run this command - mongo "mongodb://localhost:27017/servicedogregistry"